Getting Started with Coverage

 5. Select the 2D Graphics - Animation page.

-Show Animation Graphics On
+6. Select the Show Animation Graphics check box.

-12. Click OK .
+12. Click OK.

 As your scenario animates areas in the coverage grid that have access to all three assets will be blue, the areas with double coverage will be green, and those with single coverage will be red.

-4. 2D View: NAsset dynamic contours display
+3. 2D View: NAsset dynamic contours display

 Coverage Time measures the amount of time during which grid points are covered.
 Because Coverage Time does not have a dynamic definition, no time-dependent information is computed.

-5. Select the Basic - Definition page.
+2. Select the Basic - Definition page when the Properties Browser opens.

-Type Coverage Time
+Type: Coverage Time

-Compute Total Time Above
+Compute: Total Time Above

-Min Assets 2
+Min # Assets 2

 The Total Time Above option computes the amount of time (over the entire coverage interval) during which a point is covered by at least the minimum number of assets specified.